-- (1) Have at least one (1) qualified aircraft salesperson that has a current appropriate pilot certificate with appropriate aircraft type ratings and is appropriately registered with ODA. - (2) Keep premises open and services available during established business hours as recorded with the ODA. - (3) SASO must be registered with the ODA as an aircraft dealer.
+- (1) Have at least one (1) qualified aircraft salesperson that has a current appropriate pilot certificate with appropriate aircraft type ratings and is appropriately registered with ODA. - (2) Keep premises open and services available to meet market demand. - (3) SASO must be registered with the ODA as an aircraft dealer.